 T visa holder may confer derivative T status to a spouse, child, parent, and unmarried siblings under 18 years of age.
 T visa holders also are eligible for employment authorization and medical and social service benefits.
 The annual cap on T visas is 5,000 per year.
 A T visa is granted for three years; at the expiration of the three-year period, the T visa holder is eligible to apply for permanent residency within 90 days.

-Contact our Glendale immigration law attorneys today to learn more.
+Contact our Los Angeles immigration law attorneys today to learn more.